Raggedy Ann and Raggedy Andy (1941 film): Summary

-The story of Raggedy Ann and Raggedy Andy begins when a little girl in a toy shop sees two rag dolls whose hands are sewn together.
-Because she could not afford to purchase both dolls, and because she really preferred the "beautiful girl doll", she asked the toyshop owner if he would be willing to unstitch the hands so that she could buy "the beautiful girl doll".
-Turning down the little girl's request, the owner explained to her the reason behind his refusal.
+A little girl in a toy shop sees two rag dolls whose hands are sewn together.
+Because she cannot afford to purchase both dolls, and because she really prefers the "beautiful girl doll", she asks the toyshop owner if he would be willing to unstitch the hands so that she could buy "the beautiful girl doll".
+Turning down the little girl's request, the owner explains to her the reason behind his refusal.

 One evening in Ragland, sentient needles, threads, scissors, paintbrushes, and other creative implements came together and created a Girl Rag Doll and a Boy Rag Doll.
 When Paintbrush had completed the dolls' faces, he gave each of them a magic candy heart, bringing them to life, and then informed them that they needed to visit the Castle of Names before sunset.

-After leaving the workshop, the rag dolls met The Camel with the Wrinkled Knees who offered to take them to the castle; but on their way to the Castle, the Boy Rag Doll fell under the spell of a beautiful Spanish doll, causing poor Girl Rag Doll's candy heart to break.
+After leaving the workshop, the rag dolls met The Camel with the Wrinkled Knees who offered to take them to the castle, but on their way to the Castle, the Camel falls limp, due to his wrinkled knees.
+So, the rag dolls take him to the sawdust station, where they refilled him with sawdust, with the monkey's help.

-When the Girl Rag Doll was taken to the castle's hospital, she learned that the doctors were unable to treat broken hearts, so the Camel rushed out to find the Boy Rag Doll, who happened to be in "Glover's Land" with the beautiful Spanish doll.
-The beautiful Spanish doll asked the rag boy's name, but when he told her he did not have one, she rejected him saying, "without a name, you are just a nobody".

-The Camel arrived and gave the boy rag doll a ride to the Castle where he applied for a name.
+Then the Boy Rag Doll fell under the spell of a beautiful Spanish doll, causing poor Girl Rag Doll's candy heart to break.
+The beautiful Spanish doll takes the Boy Rag Doll to "Glover's Land", where she danced to him.
+When the Girl Rag Doll was taken to the castle's hospital, she told the doctors to help her before passing out.

+Meanwhile, the beautiful Spanish doll asked the rag boy's name, but when he told her he did not have one, she rejected him saying, "You are just a nobody without a name".
+He then leaves and find the sawdust station.
+At the castle's hospital, they learned that the Girl Rag Doll's candy heart is broken, and there was nothing they could do to save her.
+Just then, the Camel heard the monkey's chirp.
+He rushed back to the sawdust station, where the Boy Rag Doll asks the monkey how to get to the castle, causing the monkey to point random directions.

+As the king and the doctors sadly leave, the Camel and the Boy Rag Doll arrived at the castle's hospital.
 When the Boy Rag Doll finally found the Girl Rag Doll in her hospital room in a broken-hearted sleep, he revealed a Naming Certificate showing that they were named "Raggedy Ann" and "Andy".
 After telling her how much he loved her in song, she woke up and hugged him.

 Raggedy Ann and Raggedy Andy skipped down the Castle's wedding aisle where they had their hands sewn together so they would never again be separated.